vigimite/aqueducts/docs/schema_reference.md

 | -------- | -------- |
 | **Type** | `string` |

-**Description:** Name of the directory source, will be the registered table name in the SQL context
+**Description:** Name of the file source, will be the registered table name in the SQL context

 ----------------------------------------------------